 Charlie is Chairman of ThinkForward and was one of the founders and a trustee of the Private Equity Foundation and Impetus after its merger with the Private Equity Foundation.
 Charlie was involved in the creation of ThinkForward in 2011 and was heavily involved with structuring its first social impact bond in 2012.
 He is a founder and director of 24Haymarket and is currently a non-executive director of several of its portfolio companies.
 He was previously a partner at Candover, a private equity firm, and prior to that a director of Morgan Grenfell and Deutsche Bank.

-Jill is the Executive Principal at George Green’s School, a role she has held for the last seven years.
-She has extensive experience as a secondary school teacher and leader, including 11 years as a Deputy Head Teacher and five years as English Consultant and English Inspector Secondary at London borough of Barking and Dagenham.
+Jill is the Executive Headteacher at Eastbrook School in Dagenham, east London.
+Previously, she was Principal and Executive Principal of George Green’s School in Tower Hamlets, a role she held for seven years before becoming a consultant.
+Jill has extensive experience as a secondary school teacher and leader, including 11 years as a Deputy Head, and five years as an English Consultant and English Inspector Secondary at the London Borough of Barking and Dagenham.

 Kathryn currently works as an Engagement Manager at the Royal Institution of Chartered Surveyors.
 Kathryn is a ‘first generation’ university student and is now on her third apprenticeship since leaving school ten years ago – to qualify as a chartered manager in 2021/22.
 She is a passionate advocate for young people finding their voice.
 Kathryn has a lived experience of a more blended pathway into the labour market.
 She is also an experienced mentor on various SEND projects and is enthusiastic about encouraging socio-economic growth.